Church of Saint Barbara, Valletta

 The Church of St Barbara (Knisja ta' Santa Barbara, Kirche Sankt Barbara, Église Sainte-Barbara) is a Roman Catholic church situated in Valletta, Malta.
-The church was built to service the spiritual needs of the knights of Provence.

 History

-The original church was built in 1573 for the Provence Langue of the Order, it was the church of the bombardiers.
-It was restored in 1601 and completely rebuilt in 1739.
-The exterior of the new Church of St Barbara was designed by the Italian architect Romano Carapecchia.
-The interior was designed by the Maltese architect Giuseppe Bonici as Carapecchia died before the church was completed.
+The original church was built in the late 16th century for the Confraternity of St Barbara, composed of bombardiers.
+It was completely rebuilt in 1740 with a design by the Italian architect Romano Carapecchia who died in 1738.
+The work was finished by architect Giuseppe Bonnici in accordance with Carapecchia’s design.

+The 18th-century titular painting of the Church depicts the Apotheosis of St. Barbara by the renowned French artist Antoine de Favray.

+The church also served the spiritual needs of the knights from the Langue of Provence.
+The most prominent benefactor was Fra Jacques de Quiqueran Beaujeu.
+Inside was also buried a relative of the same family originating from Arles: Fra Antoine Honore’ de Quiqueran Beaujeu.